 Construction companies typically juggle many complex jobs at once, often with a diverse mix of vendors and stakeholders.
 This makes managing your financials and tracking profits and costs an ongoing challenge.
-Fortunately, there is a tool that helps with managing and tracking the progress of your jobs.
+Fortunately, there is a tool that helps with managing and monitoring the progress of your jobs.
 “The WIP,” which is the work in process schedule (sometimes called the work in progress or the contracts in process schedule), helps contractors determine their profitability by job while tracking and forecasting their job costs.

 Tip 1: Get a Better Handle on the Impact of Change Orders

-Any contractor knows to expect changes to a contract even after it has been approved by the client.
-Whether major or minor additions or deducts, contractors are often working with new plans even before they’re approved by the owner.
-For example, we work with a construction company in New York City that is working on several projects for a large, public institution.
+Any contractor knows to expect changes to a contract even after the client has approved it.
+Whether major or minor additions or deducts, contractors often work with new plans before the owner agrees on them.
+For example, we work with a construction company in New York City that works on several projects for a large public institution.
 In this case, the bureaucracy and turnover with their client make it challenging to get change orders approved in a timely fashion.
-This creates a huge risk if the change orders are not approved, resulting in non-billable costs and profit erosion.
+This creates a considerable risk if the change orders are not authorized, resulting in non-billable costs and profit erosion.

 Tip 2: Strike the Right Balance with Billing

 Construction projects are complex and require many tasks to be performed and tracked.
 It is critical to ensure costs are recorded to the specific jobs they relate to and clients are billed in a timely fashion.
 The work-in-process schedule allows you to see if overbilling occurs on a job.
 Overbilling is billing an amount greater than the amount of revenue earned to date based on the amount of cost incurred to date on the project.
 One of our clients overbills aggressively with the hope that the client will fund more of the project early, allowing the client to build the job with the owner’s money (rather than using their cash reserves or line of credit.)
 However, banks and other lenders focus on whether those overbilling will ultimately be collected.